TNG/JGiven/tags.md

 {% endhighlight java %}

 For each value, one tag will be generated, e.g. `ACME-123` and `ACME-456`.
 If you do not want that behavior you can set the `explodeArray` attribute of `@IsTag` to `false`, in that case only one tag will be generated and the values will comma-separated, e.g. `ACME-123,ACME-456`.

+#### Value Dependent Description
+When the description of a tag depends on its value you cannot simply set the description on the `@IsTag` annotation, because it will be the same for all values.

+Let's assume you have an `@Issue` tag and want to have a link to the corresponding GitHub issue in the description.
+To do so you can provide your own [`TagDescriptionGenerator`]({{baseurl}}/javadoc/com/tngtech/jgiven/annotation/TagDescriptionGenerator.html) implementation that generates a description of a tag depending on its actual value:

+{% highlight java %}
+public class IssueDescriptionGenerator implements TagDescriptionGenerator {
+    @Override
+    public String generateDescription( TagConfiguration tagConfiguration, Annotation annotation, Object value ) {
+        return String.format( "Scenarios of <a href='https://github.com/TNG/JGiven/issues/%s'>Issue %s</a>", value, value );
+    }
+}
+{% endhighlight java %}

+The new `IssueDescriptionGenerator` must now be configured for the `@Issue` annotation using the `descriptionGenerator` attribute of `@IsTag`:

+{% highlight java %}
+@IsTag( descriptionGenerator = IssueDescriptionGenerator.class )
+@Retention( RetentionPolicy.RUNTIME )
+public @interface Issue {
+    String[] value();
+}
+{% endhighlight java %}

 ### Overriding the Value
 If you want to group several annotations with different types under a common name.
 You can combine the `type` attribute with the `value` attribute as follows: